vrmeet/thexr/DO_THIS_NEXT.md

 ability to export a mesh to asset store
+  - create table
+  - map button to serializer ability

+create a page to view the exports

+get serialized mesh - change to load from URL create endpoint to serve up json data

+- bonus, create VR keyboard on a plane that appears when you focus on a GUI input
+  - plane is attached to camera and is disposed when input loses focus

 ability to edit a mesh and add components such as grabble or floor or lift (start with api?)